Metamorpho: Justice League

 Metamorpho spends some time with the Justice League, including Justice League Europe.
 During this period, he encounters Sapphire Stagg again.
 He becomes involved in a battle with the Metal Men, who have been tricked by Simon Stagg.
 His League friends, Rocket Red and Animal Man, are at the site of the battle, but are being detained by Java.
 After the battle, Metamorpho learns he had a son with Sapphire, but the baby boy's touch harms all but Sapphire and Metamorpho.
 When Java holds the baby, his arms melt.
 Metamorpho hands the baby over to Simon, who immediately fears he will be affected like Java was moments before and die.
 However, something in his genetic structure protects him, just as it did with Sapphire.
 Simon's stance softens and everyone is set free.
 Doc Magnus, the leader of the Metal Men, offers his services in creating new arms for Java.
 On the way home, Metamorpho's friends are puzzled as to how he knew Simon would be unaffected by the child.
 Metamorpho indicates that he hoped the baby would kill Simon.

 Later, Metamorpho has a romantic relationship with Crimson Fox, which is cut short by her apparent murder.
 His personal investigation of the incident uncovers multiple layers of lies and deceit.
 During his time with the team, while fighting the planet-smashing aliens called The Family, Metamorpho is hit by a powerful energy blast that destroys his body.
 He later reforms his body with a new appearance.

 Third death and return

-In JLA #1, Metamorpho sacrifices himself to rescue Nuklon, Obsidian, and Icemaiden from the destruction of the Justice League satellite.
-He is temporarily resurrected by the Cathexis and permanently resurrected by Sapphire Stagg using the Orb of Ra.

-Shortly thereafter, an accident with one of Simon Stagg's experiments turns Simon, Sapphire, and Joey into an energy being, and causes Metamorpho to take on the form and personality of Java.
-"Java" kidnaps Black Canary, asking for her help in rescuing the others.
-With Canary's help, he becomes Metamorpho again and returns the others to their normal forms.
+When the Hyperclan attack the Justice League of America's orbiting base, destroying it, Metamorpho protects three of his teammates, Nuklon, Obsidian, and Icemaiden, in a giant, fluid filled ball.
+The intent is for them to survive reentry into Earth's atmosphere.
+The three make it, injured but alive, but Metamorpho is killed in the process.
+Later, he is definitively brought back to life by Sapphire Stagg using the Orb of Ra, and he briefly joins the Doom Patrol.